 CAR is one of the world’s poorest countries, currently entangled in a nine-year-old civil conflict.
 Authorities have recently been distancing themselves from France and Western countries to restore calm and got closer to Russia, which earlier this year eventually decided not to ban cryptocurrencies.
 Observers think they could be a way for Moscow to circumvent some of the financial sanctions imposed because of the war in Ukraine and have access to dollars.
 Russia dispatched paramilitaries to help CAR authorities repel rebels.

-“This law is a way of getting out of the CFA franc through a means that guts the common currency,” said Martin Ziguele, a former CAR prime minister who is now an opposition parliamentarian.
+“This law is a way of getting out of the CFA franc through a means that guts the common currency,” said Martin Ziguele, a former CAR prime minister who is now an opposition member of parliament.
 CFA Franc is an African regional currency backed by France and linked to the value of the euro.
 “This move raises the question: who benefits from it?,” Ziguele said.

-Although Bitcoin may be legal tender in Central African Republic, it will then likely be used only to a fraction of the population.
+Although Bitcoin may be legal tender in the Central African Republic, it will then likely be used only by a fraction of the population.